Wednesday, 14 June 2006

 It was easy walking on the wide ridge with wheat and rapeseed crops golden on either side and red poppies edging the track.

-At the tiny village of Viécourt the track became a tunnel of unkempt greenery, difficult to negotiate in a crouched position, leading to the next miniscule hamlet (Epertully).
+At the tiny village of Viécourt the track became a tunnel of unkempt greenery, which we had to negotiate in a crouched position, leading to the next miniscule hamlet (Epertully).

 Thenceforth we were on a small road that climbed to the lookout point of the seventeenth century Croix Carnot, with its pleasant outlook over vines, wheat, villages and hills.